 1658 Turner Church Rd.,

-Farm admission is $15.95 + tax and includes cornfield maze(s), hayride, cow train ride, corn cannon, jumping pillow, racing pedal carts, giant tunnel slide, kiddie korral, corn box, rubber duck races, meeting barnyard animals, seesaws and pig races.
+Farm admission is $13.95 + tax on weekends and $11.95 + tax on weekdays (closed Mon. & Tues.) and includes cornfield maze(s), hayride, cow train ride, corn cannon, jumping pillow, racing pedal carts, giant tunnel slide, kiddie korral, corn box, rubber duck races, meeting barnyard animals, seesaws and pig races.
 Ages 2 & under are free.
 Some attractions will be closed during the day to allow for sanitation, and all tickets must be purchased in advance online.

 125 Bannister Rd